-7.1.
 A positive disclosure is a certificate that shows cautions, warnings or convictions.
 They may show spent and unspent convictions.
 Enhanced checks will also show information that a police force feels is relevant to disclose based on the nature of the job and the individual will be employed to do.

 On occasion, someone who does not require a criminal record check will disclose a conviction.
 On these occasions a risk assessment following the same process below will be needed.
-Refer to the AIUK Recruitment Policy for more details.
+Refer to the AIUK Recruitment & Selection Policy for more details.

-Having a positive disclosure will not necessarily prevent an individual from working with children, young people or adults-at-risk, unless the disclosure specifically states that the individual is barred from working with children and/or adults-at-risk.
+Having a positive disclosure will not necessarily prevent an individual from working with individual's under-18 or adults-at-risk, unless the disclosure specifically states that the individual is barred from working with individuals under 18 and/or adults-at-risk.

-Where a criminal record check contains a positive disclosure, the individual will be offered the opportunity to discuss the content of the disclosure with the relevant specific staff member.
+Where a criminal record check contains a positive disclosure, the individual will be offered the opportunity to discuss the content of the disclosure with the relevant specific colleague.

-- a) Staff and office and bookshop volunteers The People Team - b) Educators Education Officer (Youth and Schools) - c) Activists Community Organiser Manager
+- Colleagues and office and bookshop volunteers The People Team - Educators Education Officer (Youth and Schools) - Activists Community Organiser Manager - Board members Head of Governance